City Hearts: Controversy

-In March, 2018, a Channel 4 News report into City Hearts were controlling towards vulnerable clients and 'uncovered allegations that untrained staff were left in charge of victims of trafficking and abuse.'
+In March, 2018, a Channel 4 News report into City Hearts suggested they were controlling towards vulnerable clients and 'uncovered allegations that untrained staff were left in charge of victims of trafficking and abuse.'
 It highlighted interviews with 'around 40 people who were cared for or worked for the City Hearts charity in Sheffield' who spoke of 'their concerns and claims of homophobia.'
 Individuals described on camera being coerced to disclose their abuse history on stage in front of the church congregation to pass the programme, or being told that being gay was the work of the devil, whilst a staff member described being unqualified and untrained, and told to respond to serious incidents including self-harm with suggestions of prayer and scripture.
 The Home Office and Charity Commission stated that the allegations were "deeply distressing" and were in the process of investigating.

 City Hearts split from Hope City Church and became legally independent in March 2020.
 They then shared no premises, and retained no practical, legal, financial or influential connections with them.

-Since 2015, City Hearts had its own distinct Board of Trustees, externally judged to be independent-thinking professionals with specialist experience relevant to the charity.
+Since 2015, City Hearts has had its own distinct Board of Trustees, externally judged to be independent-thinking professionals with specialist experience relevant to the charity.
 None of City Heart's Board of Trustees had any links to Hope City Church.